Farshid-997/Lets-Travel-client-side-Farshid-997/README.md

 15. For post the the to mongodb we used axios.
 16. Also I used fetch to get api from the server and showed data to the client side.
 17. Also I used Contex Api and firebase hooks .
-18. For Animation I used React typical.
+18. For Animation I used React typical,swiper and react reveal.